Old Market Square, Bydgoszcz

 Bydgoszcz Old Market square is an oblong place (about 100 × 125 m), situated in the old town district of the city of Bydgoszcz.
 The City Hall flanks one of its side, and nearby is located St. Martin and St. Nicholas Cathedral.

 Location

-The Old Market Square marks the center of Bydgoszcz, Polish city established in 1346 by king Casimir III the Great.
+The Old Market square marks the center of Bydgoszcz, a Polish city established in 1346 by king Casimir III the Great.

 The place faces watercourses on both of its flanks: